Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

-For large instances, the performance of the CP solver starts to diminish due to the large number of task intervals.
-Thus, when the size of the problem exceeds a defined bound, we do not optimize all the chains of given period $\per{\beta}$ simultaneously; rather, we optimize only $K$ chains with the largest value of degeneracy (keeping others fixed).
-We repeat this with $K$ most problematic chains until a time limit is reached.
+For large instances, the performance of the CP solver starts to diminish due to the large number of task intervals; the solver cannot reduce the degeneracy of any chain even though the search space is large.
+Thus, when the size of the problem exceeds a defined bound, not all chains are optimized simultaneously; rather, we optimize only $K$ chains with the largest value of degeneracy (keeping others fixed).
+With this reduction, the solver can again improve the objective within the provided time.
+The process is repeated (each time with $K$ most problematic chains) until a time limit is reached.